ombulabs/blog/_posts/2019-11-27-making-your-clients-better-product-owners.markdown

 ## Make sure the Scrum Master and the Product Owner are aligned and the Scrum Master is able to help as much as possible

-You may find yourself in scenarios where the person assigned to the project by the client is not the product manager or the client has never heard of Scrum before.
+You may find yourself in scenarios where the person assigned to the project by the client is not the Product Manager or the client has never heard of Scrum before.

 In these situations, it is important for your Scrum Master to be able to step up and assist as much as possible.
 After all, they are familiar with Scrum already and are in a good position to help.